The Individual vs. Globalism

 He is not anyone else.

 He is not a humble servant of Order.

 He invents the space and time of his own time to come.

-As early as 1961, a brilliant healer, Richard Jenkins, whom I write about in my book, The Secret Behind Secret Societies (part of the Exit From The Matrix collection), explained what was to come.
+As early as 1961, a brilliant healer, Richard Jenkins, whom I write about in my book, The Secret Behind Secret Societies, explained what was to come.
 He wrote me a note, which I’m paraphrasing from memory: “People are confusing their own empathy for others with some inflated idea about group-identity.
 They aren’t the same.
 People are becoming afraid of their own unique and distinct existence.
 This is a social fear.
 A new social contract is being foisted on the population.
 Either you belong, or you have no rights.
 This is a totalitarian concept.
 It’s coming in through the back door.”